 The Potash Kettle

-The Potash Kettle is the semi-annual newsletter that gives members current Society information and notices of meetings.
-To ensure you are receiving yours please make sure we have your current address when updating your membership or when you attend our next meeting.
+The Potash Kettle was the semi-annual newsletter that gaves members current Society information and notices of meetings.

 By Margaret MacArthur